abuturabofficial/w3-blog/content/post/deepseek-local/index.md

 lastmod: ''
 ---

 DeepSeek is a Chinese AI company that has recently rattled the cages in the international LLM business due to its state-of-the-art performance with minimal running costs.
-Its latest `R1` model performs on par with, or even better than, OpenAI's `o1` model in some cases.
+Its latest `R1` model performs on par with, or even better than, OpenAI's `o1` model in some scenarios.

 ## Why Run DeepSeek Locally?